ISU-MolPhyl/EEOB563/computer_labs/lab3/lab3.md

 [PHYLIP](http://evolution.genetics.washington.edu/phylip.html) is a package of phylogenetic programs written by [Joe Felsenstein](http://evolution.gs.washington.edu/felsenstein.html) group and first released in 1980.
 The programs can infer phylogenies by parsimony, compatibility, distance matrix methods, and likelihood.
 You probably won't use PHYLIP for conventional phylogenetic analysis as newer programs are much faster and often incorporate additional models of sequence evolution.
 However, some types of analyses available in PHYLIP are difficult to impossible to find in other programs.
 An additional advantage of this package is its thorough, well organized, and up to date [documentation](http://evolution.genetics.washington.edu/phylip/phylip.html).
+Phylip is installed as a module on HPC-class and can be loaded with `module load phylip`.

 Unlike PAUP, which installs as a single program, PHYLIP is a collection of 35+ programs that are intended to be used sequentially.
 You start a program by typing its name at the unix prompt.

-Here is outline of the exercise (from a nice chapter in Current Protocols in Bioinformatics ) with the name of the programs listed in ALLCAPs.
+Here is outline of the exercise (from a nice chapter in Current Protocols in Bioinformatics) with the name of the programs listed in ALLCAPs.

 ![IMG](./nbi060301.gif)